How do I troubleshoot an AWS DMS task that is failing with error message "ERROR: canceling statement due to statement timeout"?

 5. Expand the Endpoint-specific settings section.

-6. In the field for Extra connection attributes, enter the following value:
+6. In the field for Extra connection attributes, enter this value:

 7. Choose Save.